statgen/locuszoom/README.md

 #### Use a Predefined Layout

 The core LocusZoom library comes equipped with several predefined layouts, organized by type ("plot", "panel", "data_layer", and "toolbar").
-You can see what layouts are predefined by reading the contents of `assets/js/app/Layouts.js` or in the browser by entering `LocusZoom.Layouts.list()` (or to list one specific type:
+You can see what layouts are predefined by reading the contents of `assets/js/app/Layouts.js` or in the browser by entering `LocusZoom.Layouts.list()` (or to list one specific type: `LocusZoom.Layouts.list(type)`).
-`LocusZoom.Layouts.list(type)`).

 Get any predefined layout by type and name using `LocusZoom.Layouts.get(type, name)`.

+If your data matches the field names and formats of the [UMich PortalDev API](https://portaldev.sph.umich.edu/docs/api/v1/#overview-of-api-endpoints), these layouts will provide a quick way to get started.
+If your data obeys different format rules, customization may be necessary.

+See the [guide to working with layouts](https://statgen.github.io/locuszoom/docs/guides/rendering_layouts.html) for further details.

 #### Build a Layout Using Some Predefined Pieces

 `LocusZoom.Layouts.get(type, name)` can also be used to pull predefined layouts of smaller pieces, like data layers or